Engine Management Calibration

 - MASS AIR FLOW

-Our head calibrator, Howard Tanner, carries many years of engine calibration background as well as a never ending drive to stay on top of tomorrows technologies!
+Our head calibrator, Howard Tanner (HTR Performance Engineering), carries 32 years of OEM and aftermarket engine and powertrain calibration experience as well as a never-ending drive to stay on top of tomorrows technologies!

 One of those technologies is the latest form of fuel control known as Gasoline Direct Injection or GDI.
 Not really new to the automotive industry but new to the high performance cars coming off the General Motors assembly line.
 Starting with the C7 Corvette and now in the GEN6 Camaro and the new CTSV we have wasted no time in getting control of the system.
 For those interested in getting a jump on understanding this system can get a good idea from this recently published article written by Howard Tanner.
 READ GDI ARTICLE HERE!
 The follow up to this article can be found here!
 MODIFYING DI